Below is the complete list of workshops given on this day and time.

 This workshop focuses on development processes and challenges of fair labour market participation for refugees.
 Following questions will be discussed: Which factors promote/hinder fair integration?
 How can refugees be assisted in accessing local labour markets, find jobs corresponding to their qualifications, avoid precarious employment and exploitative conditions?
 How can a successful transition from vocational training to work be organized?

 In the first stage of the workshop, challenges and labour market policy discourses will be systematically illustrated.
-Insights gained from projects in Germany will be compared to those in Sweden and Finland.
+Insights gained from projects in Germany will be compared to those in Sweden and Ireland.
 Also European cross-border labour market participation will be discussed.

 Subsequently the new initiative 'Fair Integration of Refugees', which is part of the funding programme IQ (Integration through Qualification), will be introduced.
 This initiative by the German Federal Ministry for Labour and Social Affairs is the first of its kind in Germany.
 It seeks to establish nationwide consulting services for refugees concerning employee rights, labour standards, recognition of foreign qualifications and labour market participation.
 The initiative will work towards conducting nationwide needs- and impact-analysis of labour market policy.